Democrats Get Closer To Serious Field Of Trump Challengers

 Elizabeth Warren Gets Personal On The Trail

-She also responded to questions and to the answers of her rivals with apparent spontaneity — even when she is recycling what may be a practiced response.
+She also responded to questions and to the answers of her rivals with apparent spontaneity — even when she was recycling what might have been a practiced response.

 Most observers gave Biden, the putative front-runner, middling marks.
 For some, he was just OK, a left-handed compliment at best.
 For others, he was good enough, which isn't much better.
 All seemed to agree he wasn't bad.

-It's hard to know how Biden, soon to be 77, would look to the Democratic electorate based solely on this debate performance, given how long he's been around.
+It's hard to know how Biden, soon to be 77, would look to the Democratic electorate based solely on this debate performance, given how long he has been around.
 Even more of a factor is the defensiveness many Democrats feel about the guy they still think has the best chance of beating President Trump.
 But more of that in a moment.

-Even though Sanders' goal is to make the famous health program available to everybody, it is for now still primarily associated with old folks.
+Even though Sanders' goal is to make the famous health program available to everybody, it is, for now, still primarily associated with old folks.
 It's likely to be the Democratic Party vehicle for getting to national health care, sooner or later, so it could use --– and likely will have — more age-appropriate champions.

 Still, it was Biden's age that was called into question in this debate, when he had talked about who would qualify under his amendments to Obamacare.
 Julián Castro, at one end of the stage, objected to what sounded like Biden contradicting himself.
 When Biden interrupted with a denial, Castro fired back, "Are you forgetting already what you said just 2 minutes ago?"

 Without that word "already," that question might have stood on its own.
 Instead, it seemed a shot at Biden's age and past lapses of memory.
 The audience reacted with a mix of groans and applause.
-They took it as a shot, and it played as such endlessly on broadcast highlights and in panel post mortems.
+They took it as a shot, and it played as such endlessly on broadcast highlights and in panel post-mortems.

 Castro may have been the victim of his own need to distinguish himself from the pack, a problem shared by all but the three candidates at center stage.
-He was anchoring the end of the line-up because his polls and fundraising are barely meeting the criteria for inclusion.
+He was anchoring the end of the lineup because his polls and fundraising are barely meeting the criteria for inclusion.

-Also in endangered status was the candidate at the other far side of the stage, Minnesota Sen. Amy Klobuchar, who continues to emphasize her "middle of the country" roots and middle of the road positions.
-Her focus on the middle surely includes the early-caucus state of Iowa, her neighbor to the south, where she needs a break out showing.
+Also in endangered status was the candidate at the other far side of the stage, Minnesota Sen. Amy Klobuchar, who continues to emphasize her "middle-of-the-country" roots and middle-of-the-road positions.
+Her focus on the middle surely includes the early-caucus state of Iowa, her neighbor to the south, where she needs a breakout showing.

-Just inside from the two ends onstage were two candidates who were expected to make more noise than either has to date: one was Cory Booker, the senator from New Jersey, a tall and commanding figure who got the night's best laugh and said many eloquent things on gun violence and the status of his fellow black Americans.
+Just inside from the two ends onstage were two candidates who were expected to make more noise than either has to date: One was Cory Booker, the senator from New Jersey, a tall and commanding figure who got the night's best laugh and said many eloquent things on gun violence and the status of his fellow black Americans.
 The Booker campaign professes to be unworried, but it is hard to fathom why Booker has not broken through in the early states or the national polls.

 The same might be said of Beto O'Rourke, the former congressman from El Paso whose campaign has drawn new impetus from last month's massacre in that city.
-O'Rourke was saluted by his rivals for his strong stance, and he had a viral moment saying: "Hell yes we're going to take your AR-15, your AK-47," referring to the military-style weapons used in many recent mass shootings.
-That promise, however, does not reflect the position of most of the other candidates, or of the Democratic caucus in the House or the Senate.
+O'Rourke was saluted by his rivals for his strong stance, and he had a viral moment saying: "Hell yes, we're going to take your AR-15, your AK-47," referring to the military-style weapons used in many recent mass shootings.
+That promise, however, does not reflect the position of most of the other candidates or of the Democratic caucus in the House or the Senate.

-Moving in toward the centerpiece trio one found Mayor Pete Buttigieg of South Bend, Ind.,, who used every chance he got to insert thoughtful answers with a fine-chiseled edge.
+Moving in toward the centerpiece trio, one found Mayor Pete Buttigieg of South Bend, Ind.,, who used every chance he got to insert thoughtful answers with a fine-chiseled edge.
 He used his closing remarks to say how much it had meant to his life to come out as gay and marry his husband.
 The fact that his age, 37, may be more of a weight for his candidacy than his sexuality is one measure of how life in America has changed.

 In mirroring status across the stage stood Andrew Yang, a young entrepreneur making a splash with younger voters and casting a wider net with ideas for guaranteed federal income payments (in lieu of other programs) and 100 Democracy Dollars to supplant lobbyists' actual dollars.

-Which leaves us with Kamala Harris the one candidate who stood aside from the threesome at center-stage but was not part of the trio on either wing.
-The California senator tried a good-natured jab at Biden regarding his oft-repeated ties to President Obama.
+Which leaves us with Kamala Harris, the one candidate who stood aside from the threesome at center stage but was not part of the trio on either wing.
+The California senator tried a good-natured jab at Biden regarding his oft-repeated ties to President Barack Obama.
 It worked in its way, especially with the crowd at Texas Southern University, a historically black school.
 But it didn't have nearly the bite of her June debate challenge to Biden for his opposition to busing for school integration in the 1970s.

 One thing Harris succeeded in doing was returning the debate, again and again, to the subject of Donald Trump.
-One after another, the candidates would acknowledge that beating Trump was everyone's ultimate goal, an existential necessity for the party and the over-arching unifying element in this contest.
+One after another, the candidates would acknowledge that beating Trump was everyone's ultimate goal, an existential necessity for the party and the overarching unifying element in this contest.

-Yet, curiously, not one candidate mentioned the impeachment debate currently raging within the House of Representatives, where most Democrats now want a formal impeachment proceeding but Speaker Nancy Pelosi does not – at least yet.
+Yet, curiously, not one candidate mentioned the impeachment debate currently raging within the House of Representatives, where most Democrats now want a formal impeachment proceeding but Speaker Nancy Pelosi does not – at least not yet.

 Neither did anyone in the debate mention the recession jitters that polls show many Americans feeling, if only because the length of the current expansion and indications it may be ending.